Being arrested or given a citation for petty theft can be devastating for

 Being arrested or ordered to appear in the Criminal Court on a

 these cases and I've been able to help many people get their charges

 reduced or dismissed.
-Even with the most difficult cases, a good shoplifting defense lawyer will make sure you get the minimum
+Even with the most difficult cases, a good

+Burbank shoplifting defense lawyer will make sure you get the minimum

-penalty possible and avoid jail and immigration
+penalty possible and avoid jail and immigration consequences.

-more legal options available the earlier we get on a case.
+legal options available the earlier we get on a case.
 Ideally, I like to meet

 with my client shortly after they are arrested.
 We have defended many

 of these cases, and frankly, we have seen a lot of other lawyers make

 the mistake of not immediately challenging the facts and circumstances